 Bill Gates dropped out of Harvard.
 Steve Jobs dropped out of Reed College after one semester.
 Steve Wozniak, Apple co-founder, was expelled from the University of Colorado Boulder, and later dropped out of Berkeley.
 Henry Ford learned his trade through apprenticeships and was an enthusiastic autodidactic.
 Michael Dell started Dell computers from his dorm room and dropped out at age 19 to work on his business full-time.
 Walt Disney dropped out of high school at 16, earned his first job as a commercial illustrator at 18, and the rest is history.

-Each of these entrepreneurs succeeded by doing things differently.
+These entrepreneurs succeeded also by doing things differently.
 They had the advantage of a unique perspective and each created a new path for their industry.
 An entrepreneur with a concrete modus operandi will create a product no different from their established competitors who have more resources and customer loyalty.
 Ignorance is important for discovering new processes and disrupting an industry.

 Ignorance is defined as the absence of knowledge.
 There is nothing shameful about not knowing something, in fact, it is impossible to know everything about everything.
-Having the self-confidence and self-awareness to admit ignorance for certain things is what allows for growth and learning
+Having the self-confidence and self-awareness to admit ignorance for something is what allows for growth and learning

-Experiential learning requires self-initiative, an intention to learn, and an active phase of learning.
-Then, reflection is a crucial part of the experiential learning process.
+Experiential learning requires self-initiative, an intention, and an active phase.
+Then, reflection is a crucial part of the process.
 Like experiential learning itself, it can be facilitated or independent.
 What makes Experimental learning so special is that reflective thought can grow out of one another, creating a scaffold for further learning, and allowing for further experiences and reflection.